fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/New-AzureRmADUser.md

 ```

 ### -ForceChangePasswordNextLogin
-It must be specified if the user must change the password on the next successful login (true).
+Indicates that the user must change the password on the next successful login.
 Default behavior is (false) to not change the password on the next successful login.

 ```yaml